Presage-Security/SmartSpectraExamples/README.md

 - Adjust `SmartSpectraExperienceExampleView.Config` to experiment with mode, camera position, or measurement duration.
 - The pulse form example stores the latest reading in `PulseCaptureReading` and formats it for display; you can replace the read-only view with your own form controls.
 - `PulseCaptureSession` wraps `SmartSpectraSwiftSDK.shared` and `SmartSpectraVitalsProcessor.shared`.
 Extend it if you need to stream additional metrics or surface custom status messages.
+- `LiveVitalsSession` demonstrates how to consume `SmartSpectraVitalsProcessor` and `SmartSpectraSwiftSDK` publishers directly.
+Tune the `windowSeconds` constant to adjust how much history each chart displays.

 ## Troubleshooting